phocks/phocks.github.io/_posts/2017-10-14-ok-i-learnt-react.md

+---
+published: false
+title: OK I learnt React — kinda — and got hired as a front-end developer
+---
 # OK I learnt React — kinda — and got hired as a front-end developer

 But it wasn’t because I learnt React